McChord Field: Geography

 According to the United States Census Bureau, it has a total area of 15.0 km2.

 It is located adjacent to Lakewood, about 1 mi south of Tacoma and 40 mi south of Seattle.
 It was named in honor of Colonel William Caldwell McChord, former Chief of the Training and Operations Division in HQ Army Air Corps.
 Much of the base is a census-designated place (CDP), which had a population of 4,096 at the 2000 census.

 Demographics

+The community was first listed as an unincorporated place in the 1970 U.S. census under the name McChord; and redesignated as a census designated place in the 1980 U.S. census under the name McChord AFB.